Franz von Suppé: Life and career

-He spent his childhood in Zadar, where he had his first music lessons and began to compose at an early age.
-As a boy he had encouragement in music from a local bandmaster and by the Zara cathedral choirmaster.
-His Missa dalmatica dates from this early period.
-As a teenager in Zara, Suppè studied flute and harmony.
-His first extant composition is a Roman Catholic mass, which premiered at a Franciscan church in Zara in 1835.
+Suppé spent his childhood in Zara, now Zadar, where he had his first music lessons and began to compose at an early age.
+As a boy he had encouragement in music from a local bandmaster and the Zara cathedral choirmaster.
+As a teenager in Zara, Suppé studied flute and harmony.
+According to some accounts his father wanted him to be a lawyer, and sent him to study in Padua, from where he supposedly visited Milan and met Rossini, Donizetti and Verdi and attended performances of their operas.
+By another account he studied philosophy in Padua and studied law later in Vienna.